TerragonDE/OpenFOAM/README.md

 # OpenFOAM
 Sample OpenFOAM Cases

-All cases expect the names "inlet", "outlet" and "walls" in the mesh.
+All cases expect the names "inlet", "outlet" and "walls" in the mesh and use only water and air.

 Workflow:
 1. Create a Geometry in FreeCAD or any other CAD Application, export STP file